doofy-dev/flipper_solitaire/docs/README.md

 - Aim to build up four foundation piles in ascending order, separated by suit.
 - Flip and move cards within the tableau to reveal hidden cards.
 - You can place back cards in the same spot you picked them up.

-## Building
-> The app should be compatible with the official and custom flipper firmwares.
-If not, follow these steps to build it
-> yourself
-* Set up [uFBT](https://pypi.org/project/ufbt/) if you haven't already
-* Navigate into the folder of the game
-* Run `ufbt`
-* the finished build will be in the dist folder, copy this the fap file into your SD card